mentorfloat/jekyll-serif-theme/about.md

 No more meal-prep Sundays or expensive delivery fees every day!

-Our partnered restaurants prepare the meals in small batches and we will deliver them in a temperature-controlled box to you once a week.
+Our partnered restaurants prepare the meals in small batches and we will deliver them in a temperature-controlled box to you once a fortnight.
 Talk about being efficient!

 ## Support the local restaurants that you love